ashfaqkhan111/Daspro2025/jobsheet3/README.md

-# Jobsheet3 – Java Programs
+# Jobsheet3 â€“ Java Programs

 This project contains two Java programs created using **Eclipse IDE**.
 They can also be compiled and run using the `javac` and `java` commands in any environment with JDK installed.